dafny-lang/dafny/docs/DafnyRef/Modules.md

 The effect of declaring an import as `opened` is confined to the importing module.
-That is, the ability of use such imported names as unqualified is not passed on to further imports.
-The following example illustrates:
+That is, the ability of use such imported names as unqualified is not passed on to further imports, as the following example illustrates:

 ```dafny
 module Library {